 I was a little less happy about the smoky smell in the bathroom and the fact that check-in time was 5 pm.
 However, for the money we paid I was satisfied.
 We had a comfortable stay and I would stay there again.

-Medium range (less than €100): Airline Inn Green Park Way
+Mid-range hotel (less than €100): Airline Inn Green Park Way

 This 4-star hotel offers quirky airplane-themed guestrooms that are spacious and well laid out.
 Located within walking distance of the Block Museum and Calligraphy Greenway and a bus stop pretty much at the doorstep, it’s easy to get many of the Taichung tourist attractions mentioned in this post.